-First Friends of NJ and NY upholds the inherent dignity and humanity of detained immigrants and asylum seekers.
-We provide compassion and hope through volunteer visitation, resettlement assistance and advocacy.
+First Friends of New Jersey and New York upholds the inherent dignity and humanity of immigrants who are impacted by the immigration and enforcement system.
+We provide compassion and hope through connections with volunteers dedicated to helping them rebuild their lives.

 FIRST FRIENDS NEWS & EVENTS

 Stay current with our upcoming events, volunteer opportunities, and success stories.

 Hear directly from both detained friends and our compassionate volunteers.

 ``I was released (from detention) at 9:00 PM on a cold November night with another detainee from Latin America.
 Neither of us were dressed for the weather.
 We found ourselves in an industrial area in a city we didn¹t know anything about and without any idea of where we to go.
 I was able to call First Friends, which sent a volunteer to pick me up.
 He brought me a warm coat and took me to his home where I stayed for several days. ``